microsoft/azure-openai-service-proxy/docs/docs/resources.md

 # Configuring resources

-To use the Azure OpenAI proxy service, you need to configure the resources and events.
-This guide will walk you through the process of configuring the resources and events.
+To use the Azure OpenAI proxy service, you need to configure the resources.
+This guide will walk you through the process of configuring the resources.

 ## Configuring resources